Buffalo wing

-A Buffalo wing in American cuisine is an unbreaded chicken wing section (flap or drumette) that is generally deep-fried and then coated or dipped in a sauce consisting of a vinegar-based cayenne pepper hot sauce and melted butter prior to serving.
-They are traditionally served hot, along with celery sticks and carrot sticks with blue cheese dressing or, primarily outside of New York, ranch dressing for dipping.
-Buffalo wings are named for Buffalo, New York, where they were invented, and have no relation to the animal.
-They are often called simply wings, hot wings, or chicken wings.
+A Buffalo wing in American cuisine is an unbreaded chicken wing section (flat or drumette) that is generally deep-fried, then coated or dipped in a sauce consisting of a vinegar-based cayenne pepper hot sauce and melted butter prior to serving.
+They are traditionally served hot, along with celery and carrot sticks, and a dip of ranch dressing or blue cheese dressing (the latter being primarily served in New York).
+Buffalo wings are named after Buffalo, New York, where they were invented, and have no relation to the animal.
+They are often called simply chicken wings, hot wings, or just wings.